 exam development timeline.

 In the year leading up to the launch of the REx-PN, BCCNM has been sharing information about the exam in a newsletter for educators.
 Each issue is distributed to leaders of B.C. practical nursing education programs for distribution as appropriate in their organizations.

-four key documents informing the development of the exam.
+Four key documents informed the development of the REx-PN:

 On Sept.
-1, 2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for PNs across the country, came into effect.
-These competencies, approved by the BCCNM Board, are based on input from educators in nursing programs, recent LPN graduates, current LPNs, and other stakeholders across Canada.
+1, 2020, the Entry-Level Competencies for Licensed Practical Nurses, a set of national entry-to-practice competencies for LPNs across the country, came into effect.
+These competencies, approved by the BCCNM board, are based on input from educators in nursing programs, recent LPN graduates, current LPNs, and other stakeholders across Canada.

-conducted in early 2019, and included participants from both B.C. and Ontario.
-A panel of subject matter experts was assembled, a list of LPN activities was created and incorporated into a survey that was sent to newly licensed LPNs.
+Practice analysis was conducted in early 2019 and included participants from both B.C. and Ontario.
+A panel of subject matter experts was assembled, and a list of LPN activities was created and incorporated into a survey that was sent to newly licensed LPNs.
 We then collected and analyzed the data.

 Because the Canadian health care industry is evolving rapidly, practice analysis studies will be conducted by BCCNM and CNO on a five-year cycle.

 REx-PN Test Plan contains detailed information about the content areas to be tested by the REx-PN and describes how the exam is structured, including the exam’s length and how it is scored.
 The Test Plan can be used as a guide for students preparing to write the REx-PN and for educators looking to write REx-PN-style questions so they can help students prepare.